The First Black City in America: Lincoln Heights, OH

 2. First all-Black K-12 school district in America after Reconstruction.
 The district was in operation until the merger with Princeton City Schools after the 1969-1970 academic year.
 That year Lincoln Heights High School won state championships in baseball, basketball, football, and track.

-3. First Black-run municipality in America with its own EMS, Fire, Police Departments.
+3. First Black-run municipality in America with its own EMS, Fire, and Police Departments.

 5. Lincoln Heights Health Center (now The Healthcare Connection) was the first community health center in Ohio when founded in 1967 by Dolores Lindsey.